J-Curve: Dying and Rising with Jesus in Everyday Life

 Insight

 I also appreciated the theological insight of this book.
-It helped me gain clarity on a key theological concept that not only makes sense of the biblical text, but provides hope in my sufferings.
+It helped me understand a key theological concept that clarifies the biblical text and offers hope in my suffering.
 “In general, since the Reformation, our vision of the J-Curve has been weak,” Miller writes.
 “What’s missing is not an emphasis on sanctification, but the spine of sanctification—dying and rising with Christ as the normal Christian life.”
 It’s time to reclaim that vision.

 And there’s really no better time.
-The lesson of the J-Curve not only applies to us as individuals, but to our life together as the Church in a post-Christian culture.
+The lesson of the J-Curve applies to both individuals and the Church as a whole in a post-Christian culture.
 What could God be doing as the Church learns from “today’s rising storm of unbelief and evil”?
 Could God be up to something as we collectively experience a kind of death?

 I plan on re-reading this book.
 It’s simply one of the best that I’ve read this year.